mohghaderi/utd.tricorder/README.md

 ### New version
 The upgraded version of this project is fully redesigned according to the best practices and is under development in a private Git repository.
 I am planning to open-source that one, too.
 However, if you're interested to have access to that source earlier, please feel free to email me.
+With that being said, this alpha release will be the last release of this series.

 ### How to use